Soft Tissue Sarcoma

 Early in their development, they are rarely painful but in time, can cause severe discomfort.

 These tumors are malignant, meaning they can spread to other locations.
 The good news is that this tumor, while locally very aggressive, rarely spreads to other locations.
 Most commonly, sarcomas spread via the bloodstream.
 When this happens, the tumor cells travel through the bloodstream and can result in spread to the lungs (this is the first place the large tumor cells encounter tiny blood vessels and literally get stuck).
 These tumors can spread through the lymphatic system as well.
 When this happens, the cells may be found in the lymph nodes and cause swelling in those locations.
 Your primary veterinarian or your oncologist will recommend looking for the spread in these locations as when this occurs, the prognosis may be very different.
 To look in the lungs, radiographs can be used.
 To see malignancy in the lungs with X-rays, the masses must be at least 7-9 millimeters in size.
 Most patients can be radiographed while they are awake.
 A CT scan can also be used to look “inside” the lungs.
 With this technology, tumors of only a couple of millimeters can be visualized.
 A CT requires anesthesia or in some cases, heavy sedation.
-Arizona Veterinary Oncology offers CT scan at our locations in Gilbert and Glendale.
+Arizona Veterinary Oncology offers CT scan at our locations in Gilbert, AZ.

 To diagnose a soft tissue sarcoma, fine needle aspirates or surgical biopsies may be used.